bfcamara/bfcamara.com/content/posts/2021/2021-12-21-vs2022-remote-testing.md

-Several months ago I wrote a [blog post explaining how could we debug a unit test running in a Linux container using Visual Studio 2019](./2021-01-12--vs_debug_unit_test_in_container.md).
-In that post I mentioned that the experience is from being great in VS2019.
+Several months ago I wrote a [blog post explaining how could we debug a unit test running in a Linux container using Visual Studio 2019](./vs2019-debugging-unit-test-in-container/).
+In that post I mentioned that the experience is far from being great in VS2019.
 It was possible, but it required some manual steps.

 When we want to debug a unit test running in a Linux container, our **expectation is to have the same experience as when debugging locally**:

     1. Go to Test Explorer
     1. Right Click on the Test and select Debug
     1. The debugger starts and stops in a breakpoint inside the test

 That's exactly what **Visual Studio 2022 brought to us with [Remote Testing](https://docs.microsoft.com/en-us/visualstudio/test/remote-testing?view=vs-2022)**.
 Let's see how it works.